Martins3/Martins3.github.io/hack/mips/vz.md

 against the root CP0 context.
 Exceptions resulting from the guest CP0 context can be handled entirely within guest mode without root-mode intervention.
 Exceptions resulting from the root-mode CP0 context (including GuestCtl0 permissions) require a root mode (hypervisor) handler.

+## III privilege resource
+*9.59 XContext Register (CP0 Register 20, Select 0)*

+However, it is unlikely to be useful to software in the TLB Refill Handler.
+The `XContext` register duplicates some of the information provided in the `BadVAddr` register

 ## question
 - [x] when enter to guest, PWbase will be used for PGA translation